enfantbenidedieu/scientisttools/README.md

 ## About scientisttools

-**scientisttools** is a `Python` package dedicated to multivariate Exploratory Data Analysis, clustering analysis and discriminant analysis.
+**scientisttools** is a `Python` package dedicated to multivariate Exploratory Data Analysis and clustering analysis.

 ## Why use scientisttools?